10 must-have accessories for hot summer RV trips

 Ice Neck Wraps for Summer RV tripsThese little things are amazing for keeping you cool on hot days, especially when hiking or doing other physical activities.
 Soak in ice water, tie them around your neck, and stay cool for hours.
 They are inexpensive, reusable, and they really work!

-all weather rug for summer rvingGive your outdoor floor some style and comfort with this not-too-big-to-carry all-weather patio mat.
+all weather rug for summer rvingGive your outdoor floor some style and comfort with this assortment of outdoor patio mats.
 Reversible design gives you different decorating options.
-It’s easy to clean and UV-, mold-, and mildew-resistant.
-It also has corner anchor loops to stake it down and hold it in place.
+They’re easy to clean and are UV-, mold-, and mildew-resistant.
+It will easily spruce up your campsite.

 Portable ice cream maker for RVWhen I first saw this gadget I thought it was a great idea.
 I am an ice cream addict and making my own small amounts helps with portion control.
 Then when I got it home, I thought it would not work because the instructions say you need to freeze it at 0 degrees.
 My RV freezer only goes down to 10 degrees.
 I am happy to report, it works just fine at 10 degrees as long as your ice cream mix is cold too.
 Easy homemade ice cream anytime, anywhere!